elderdeux/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both have the ability to receive a function as a argument and execute it.
+Except Map can run a new array while foreach will come back undefined.

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes another function as an argument and returns a function to its caller, while a CB function is passed to another function with the intent that a function will call it.

 3. What is closure?

+Its the Primary source of code and is used for the enclosed variables in scope within the containing outer function.

 4. Describe the four rules of the 'this' keyword.

+Implicit Binding- this refers to whatever is left of the . when the function is called upon.
+Explicit Binding- refers to whatever we pass into call/apply/bind.
+New Binding- refers to the new object being created.
+Window Binding- If this isnt bound by any of the above it will default to the window object.
+In Strict mode will return undefined.

 5. Why do we need super() in an extended class?

+to Tell the class where to inherit its properties.

 ### Task 1 - Project Set up